adhi85/ArgoCD-K8s-deployment/README.md

      > docker build -t \<your-username\>/tictactoe:v1 .
      > docker push \<your-username\>/tictactoe:v1
 3. Now we have created the image for our application and pushed it to Docker hub.
-4. Now we have to deploy the application using ArgoCD.
+4. Deploy the application using ArgoCD.
     1. I have provided the YAML file.
-    2. Created an Application in the ArgoCD UI
+    2. Create an Application in the ArgoCD UI
         *  Give the repository url: https://github.com/adhi85/ArgoCD-K8s-deployment
         *  Give PATH (This is where the YAML files are):   **canary**
         *  create the application